 Natural: manual selection of the ripest cherries, drying on raised beds for 12-15 days with constant turning to maintain homogeneity, and storage in the cellar before export.

-When replicating the recipe, there are different variables that can interfere in the final result of your cup, such as roasting date, conservation of the beans, environment, water, etc. It is important to keep in mind that all these factors may influence and you may have to make small adjustments when replicating this recipe.
+When replicating the recipe, there are different variables that can interfere with the final result of your cup, such as the roasting date, bean storage, environment, water, etc. It is important to bear in mind that all these factors can influence the result and that you may have to make small adjustments when replicating this recipe.

 Method: OREA V4

-Mill: Fellow Ode to number 7II
+Grinder: Fellow Opus at number 7II

 Recommended mineral water: Lanjarón